-While none of our menu items are certified vegan or vegetarian, there are several choices one could make to avoid animal and dairy products: our lentil soup, each of our salads and our Marinara pizza are all animal- and dairy-free.
+While none of our menu items are certified vegan or vegetarian, there are several choices one could make to avoid animal and dairy products: our lentil soup, each of our salads our Marinara pizza and our pasta puttanesca are all animal- and dairy-free.

 We use Anthracite coal, also known as “hard” or “clean” coal.
 Unlike Bituminous coal, its environmentally unfriendly cousin, which is often used to fuel electric power plants, Anthracite coal is extremely dense, high in carbon, low in sulfur and nitrogen and the most energy-efficient fossil fuel available today.